mutyala258/loopback.io/pages/en/lb4/Booting-an-Application.md

 ## BootComponent

-This component is added to a Application by `BootMixin` if used.
-The Component:
+This component is added to an Application by `BootMixin` if used.
+This Component:

 * Provides a list of default `booters` as a property of the component
 * Binds the conventional Bootstrapper to the Application